fbpx

 Leonardo Museum

-There are lots of Leonardo Da Vinci museums all over Italy, but the Leonardo Museum is the best for Venice kids’ activities too.
+There are many Leonardo Da Vinci museums all over Italy, but the Leonardo da Vinci Museum is also great for kids’ activities in Venice.

-There are exhibits of some of his masterworks, plans, and drawing.
+There are exhibits of some of his masterworks, plans, and drawings.
 But there are also replicas of his inventions that children can try for themselves.
 Check the latest admission rates.

 Serra dei Giardini Greenhouse